johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The Maize Plant Discipleship Syllabus is structured to symbolically reflect the metaphor of a maize plant.
 There are three main components to the metaphor.

-1. [Soil and roots]
+1.	**Soil and roots**

-	representing the biblical, covenantal community, context and vocation of Israel, from which emerges...
+	Representing the biblical, covenantal community, context and vocation of Israel, from which emerges...

--	[Maize plant]
+-	**Maize plant**

-	representing the dynamic spiritual growth and multiplication of messianic community, which is fuelled by...
+	Representing the dynamic spiritual growth and multiplication of messianic community, which is fuelled by...

--	[Sunlight and rainfall]
+-	**Sunlight and rainfall**

-	representing essential spiritual disciplines, which stimulate and sustain the growth of messianic community.
+	Representing essential spiritual disciplines, which stimulate and sustain the growth of messianic community.

 ![Maize Plant Metaphor][mp-metaphor.png]